kittykatattack/ga/README.md

 g.stage.putCenter(treasure, 220, 0);
 ```
 What is the `stage`?
 It's the root container for all the sprites, and
 has exactly the same dimensions as the canvas.
-You can think of it as
+You can think of the
+`stage` as
 a big, invisible sprite, the same size as the canvas, that contains
 all the sprites in your game, as well as any containers those sprites
 might be grouped in (Like the `gameScene`). `putCenter` works by